 She would tune into Red Barber and Connie Desmond on

-mere quarter and a Post cereal boxtop, she could obtain a genuine
+quarter and a Post cereal boxtop, she could obtain a genuine

 Red Barber 1948 baseball guide.
 Grace received not only the

 guide, but a personal letter from the Old Redhead.
-"It

 in general and the Brooklyn broadcast in particular," Barber

 me of your very real interest in baseball and that when you went

 to the baseball park you went for nine innings or more, if

 necessary."
-Grace was so thrilled she wrote to her
+Grace was so thrilled she wrote to her son about it.

-some of the plays she had heard on the radio,” recalled Red Sox
+the plays she had heard on the radio,” recalled Red Sox

 manager Joe Cronin.
 “We had a day for her to help out a home

 for deaf children a couple of years back.
 She was unable to

 "They'd trek over to Boston," recalled John Coolidge.
 “There

-retired MD [Dr. Joseph D. Collins] and they’d take off at the drop of a
+MD [Dr. Joseph D. Collins] and they’d take off at the drop of a

 hat, either for a day game or they’d stay over.
-They’
+They’d do this

 "This was before the days of the Massachusetts Turnpike.